paigeplan/cs160-proj3-spec/README.md

 After this step, you should see a project with the name your provided here:  https://console.firebase.google.com/

 ### Part 2: Add the Realtime Database to your App
-5. Back in Android Studio, select **Add the Realtime Database to your app**.
+1. Back in Android Studio, select **Add the Realtime Database to your app**.

 > You may get a warning about your google-services plugin version here if you used a Map template.
 If so, open your app/build.gradle file.
 Make sure all the plugins listed under "dependencies" have a the same version.
 This version should be less than or equal to your device's Google Play Services Version.

 You should not see any errors after building your app at this point.

 ### Part 3: Configure Firebase Database Rules
 Firebase allows you to set permissions for who can read and write to your database.
 By default, this is set to private (only authenticated users can read and write to the database).
-Since there is no authentication required in this app so far, you'll need to set read and write to public.
+Set read and write to public, so that you are able to read and write your app without Authentication implemented (TODO: extra credit??).

 1. Open up your project via the online Firebase Console: https://console.firebase.google.com/
 2. Select **Database** > **RealtimeDatabase**

 ![](img/database.png)

 3. Open the **Rules** tab, and set both read and write permissions to public:

 ```json